boots-edu/textbook/source/original/week2.md

 A  __loop__  is a control flow structure in programming that allows us to repeat a section of code until some boolean condition is met\.

-* Let’s try this for ourselves
+* Let's try this for ourselves
   * Pair up with the person next to you to write a function sillyMultiply that takes two arguments and returns their product\.
   * The hard part is you are not allowed to use multiplication inside your function\, you must do it by repeatedly adding the first number to itself the correct number of times\.
 Here is a template to get you started: